tiagoj61/Analysis-Ips-and-Hops/README.md

   ## Conclusion

+  This project can be use for anyone for know the way from your computer, or any ip, to another ip

   Another applicantion for this porject, by the way this is not appliin in this project presents can be used for find a local in a wide   who has been the most frenquetly ttl, using it<br/>
   the entreprise can save money and time by find the problem, in expecific about ttl, and soluctioning this.<br/>